truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Confirm Passphrase" field has been added to :menuselection:`System --> CAs --> Import CA` and :menuselection:`System --> Certificates --> Import Certificate`.

-* The "Rsync Create" checkbox has been renamed to "Validate Remote Path" in :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.
+* The "Rsync Create" checkbox has been renamed to "Validate Remote Path" and the "Delay Updates" checkbox has been added to :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.

+* The "Encryption Mode" and "Certificate" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.

 * The "Schema" drop-down menu has been added to :menuselection:`Directory Service --> LDAP`.